CodiumTeam/docker-training/exercise-12/README.md

 Make a commit and push the changes to start the pipeline, and check all tests pass successfully.

 Since the tests create a `junit` format report, you could expose it in the Jenkins UI so it is easier to inspect the test results.
-Add an extra `step`
+Add an extra `step`:
 ```groovy
     junit 'karma-tests/results.xml'
 ```
+Important: this last step it is not a sh command, don't write: `sh 'junit karma-tests/results.xml'`, just `junit 'karma-tests/results.xml'`.

 If you commit and push again, you will notice that in the *Blue Ocean* report in the Test tab, you can see the test results.

 ![Test results](./jenkins/screenshots/test-results.png)